-From 1 July 2022 every storey of your home must be equipped with a smoke detector.
+Every storey of your home must be equipped with a smoke detector.
 Smoke detectors beep when they detect smoke.
 This warns you of the presence of smoke or fire.
 The owner or landlord of a property is responsible for installing smoke detectors.

 Smoke detector required on every storey

 Your house must have a smoke alarm on each storey.
 This way you will be alerted more quickly in the event of smoke or fire.